Jim Stratton, Senior Regional Director

 Joan Pascale Frankevich, Program Manager

-NPCA's Alaska Regional Office is fortunate to have benefited from the skills and talents of Joan Frankevich for over 10 years.
-Her work primarily focuses on resource protection issues facing Denali, Katmai, and Glacier Bay National Parks.
+NPCA's Alaska Regional Office is fortunate to have benefited from the skills and talents of Joan Frankevich for over 15 years.
+Her work primarily focuses on resource protection issues facing Denali, Gates of the Arctic, Katmai, and Glacier Bay National Parks.
+Additionally, she is an active member of the Denali Aircraft Overflights Advisory Council working to restore natural quiet to Denali.
 Joan brings over 20 years experience working in environmental advocacy, outdoor education, and the Alaska tourism industry.
 Prior to joining NPCA, she was a park ranger in Denali and Sequoia National Parks, a naturalist for the Chugach and Tongass National Forests, and an educator at children’s science museums in Anchorage and California.
 Joan first came to Alaska in 1983 for a summer job in Denali National Park, only to return for the next five summers, eventually making Alaska her permanent home in 1991.
 Her first winter in Alaska was spent helping care for 30 sled dogs at the kennel in Denali.
 She learned to mush that winter and had the unique opportunity to travel hundreds of miles through Denali via dogsled.
 Growing up, Joan’s summer vacations were spent visiting and camping in national parks throughout the country with her family.
 These experiences undoubtedly inspired her to pursue a bachelor’s degree in Environmental Conservation from the University of Colorado, as well as further graduate work in Natural Resource Management at the University of Idaho.
 The family trips also motivated her to keep the tradition alive: her daughter, Emma, first visited Denali National Park when she was three years old, the same age Joan visited her first national park!
 Joan currently lives in Girdwood, Alaska with her family and two sled dogs.

 Melissa Blair, Alaska Program Manager